minjo1234/TIL/3.Resource/CS/Cloud/AWS/EC2.md

 	- Mounting 100s of instances across AZ
 	- EFS share website files (WordPress)
 	- Only for Linux Instances (POSIX)
-- EFS has a higher price point t
+	- EFS has a higher price point than EBS
+	- Can leverage Storage Tiers for cost savings

+- Remember : EFS vs EBS vs Instance Store